SwissArmyBud/goop/README.md

   fmt.Println(i);
 }
 ```
-#### For-Loop Unwrapping
+### For-Loop Unwrapping
 Golang allows `if` statements to have their test condition be wrapped or unwrapped, but forces `for` loops to be unwrapped.
-Goop will unwrap any `for` loop parameterization in place without complaint.
+Goop will unwrap any `for` loop parameterization, in place and without complaint.
 ```
 // GOLANG LEGAL
 for i := 0; i < 5; i++ {